My Hearing Loss Journal

 8/21/17 - University of Miami / UHealth Plantation:

 I was asked if I wanted to get another steroid shot because only 3 are recommended.
 I agreed to the 4th intratympanic steroid shot and Dr. Eshraghi administered it.

 8/25/17 - University of Miami / UHealth Plantation

 MILAGRO!
 (It’s a miracle!)
 The audiology test revealed that my ear had reacted positively after the 4th shot and my low frequencies had shown a slight improvement.
 Dr. Eshragi proceeded to continue to a 5th Intratympanic Steroid Shot.

 8/25/17 - Mount Sinai Miami Beach

 - 11 am: Dr. Diaz, Neurologist (no new info was given.)

-This month was a blur: Similar symptoms.
+This month was a blur: Experiencing the same symptoms with no relief.
 I tried to go back to work and to my normal routine, but it only aggravated my condition.

 Shots 6, 7, 8.
 Low frequencies went back to normal levels.
 I only recovered about 10% of my high frequencies.